-- 0 if the hub was previously powered off normally. - 1 if the hub rebooted automatically, like after a firmware update. - 2 if the hub previously crashed due to a watchdog timeout, which indicates a firmware issue.
+- 0 if the hub was previously powered off normally. - 1 if the hub rebooted automatically, like after a firmware update.

+• 2 if the hub previously crashed due to a watchdog timeout, which indicates a firmware issue.

 '''

 from pybricks.hubs import MoveHub

 from pybricks.parameters import Color

 from pybricks.tools import wait

+Initialize the hub.

+hub = MoveHub()

 Turn the light on and off 5 times.

 for i in range(5):

 hub.light.on(Color.RED)

 wait(1000)

+hub.light.off()

+wait(500)

 '''